aalvarez1809/firstproject/README.md

 It contains great software for performing my data analysis.

 ## Usage
-Description
+Description.
 ### First Tool
-description of first tool.
+Description of first tool.
 ### Second Tool
-description of second tool.
+Description of second tool.
 ### Third Tool
-desciption of third tool.
+Desciption of third tool.

 ## Things to do in the future
 - item 1